 Thanks to Dr. Rita Patterson for sharing this photo, circa 2014, of faculty from her Dental Anatomy REST 701 course.
 L-R: Luciano Monetti, Wayne Mito, Eric Moore, Dennis Nicola, Craig Robbins, Michael Carlascio, Prashant Poplai, Thad Langford.

 A few of our SoD faculty and students helped organize participation at the Impact Your Health PDX 2021 clinic in August 2021 at the Portland Adventist Academy.
 This was our first major dental outreach clinic since Covid began.

 In September, Restorative faculty participated with the ODA and the Multnomah County Dental Society at the Give Kids A Smile event at the Arthur Academy in Troutdale.
-They screened nearly 180 elementary age students, and provided home dental care instruction plus treated urgent dental care needs in the Tooth Taxi, which was onsite.
-Thanks to Mark Miller, DMD, MAGD, and Bryan Guthrie, DMD, for heading up this awesome effort!
+They screened nearly 180 elementary age students, provided home dental care instruction and treated urgent dental care needs in the Tooth Taxi, which was onsite.
+Thanks to Mark Miller, DMD, MAGD, and Bryan Guthrie, DMD, for heading up this effort!

 - Post-translational modification of Streptococcus sanguinis SpxB influences protein solubility and H 2 O 2 production - PubMed

 - Differential Response of Oral Mucosal and Gingival Cells to Corynebacterium durum, Streptococcus sanguinis, and Porphyromonas gingivalis Multispecies Biofilms